 The Youth Environmental Hall of Fame Awards go to an outstanding boy and girl who are nominated based on their extensive involvement in their club's environmental activities.
-The awards are made available by Raleigh County Solid Waste Authority.
+The awards are made available by Raleigh County Solid Waste Authority and Chemours Washington Works in Wood County.

-OUTSTANDING BOY AND GIRL: \$100 Each
+OUTSTANDING BOY AND GIRL: \$200 Each

-STREAMS AND TRAILS AWARD
+STREAMS AND TRAILS AWARDS

-The Streams and Trails award goes to the youth group that has shown the most effort in either cleaning a stream and/or building or maintaining a trail.
-The \$100 award is made available by Toyota Motor Manufacturing, Buffalo.
+The Streams and Trails awards go to the youth groups that have shown the most effort in either cleaning a stream and/ or building or maintaining a trail.
+These awards are made available by Toyota Motor Manufacturing, Buffalo and Du-Pont Washington Works in Wood County.
+FIRST PLACE - \$300 SECOND PLACE - \$200